readium/readium-css/docs/CSS01-readiumcss_fundamentals.md

 ## 3. Leverage Modern CSS

-CSS has a lot to offer nowadays, and it can help solve complex issues in more simple ways.
+CSS has a lot to offer nowadays, and it can help solve complex issues in simpler ways.

 Readium CSS has been be designed following 4 core principles: